indietyp/git-102/src/00-theory/README.md

 5. What is the output of `git ls-files -s test2.txt`?
 ```

+### Trivia

+* To avoid duplication across revisions, git uses a technique called packfiles.
+Packfiles are compressed files that
+  contain multiple objects.
+Git will automatically pack objects if they are not accessed frequently.
+You can manually
+  pack objects using `git gc --aggressive --prune=now`.
+This saves space but makes it slower to access objects.
+* Packfiles employ delta compression to save space.
+This means that if you have two files that are similar, git will
+  store the differences between the two files instead of storing the files twice.
+This is useful for storing multiple
+  revisions of a file.
+* Blobs always contain the full contents of the file, regardless of what has changed.
+This is because git does not
+  store the differences between two blobs, but the full contents of the file.

 ## What is a tree?

 A tree is a directory in the repository.
 It is stored as a compressed object in the `.git/objects` directory.
 The name